IGNW/ignw-gcp-project-creator/README.md

-# Project Title
+# IGNW GCP Project Creator

-One Paragraph of project description goes here.
-Include the motivation and scope of the project.
+Code that allows the automation of project creation on GCP

 ## Getting Started